FYS3140 – Mathematical Methods in Physics

 Schedule, syllabus and examination date

-• master the basic elements of complex mathematical analysis, including the integral theorems, obtain the residues of a complex function and to use the residue theorem to evaluate definite integrals
+- have a good grasp of the basic elements of complex anaysis, including the important integral theorems.
+You will be able to determine the residues of a complex function and use the residue theorem to compute certain types of integrals.

-• solve partial differential equations of second order by use of standard methods like separation of variables, series expansion (Fourier series) and integral transforms
+- be able to solve ordinary second order differential equations important in the physical sciences; solve physically relevant partial differential equations using standard methods like separation of variables, series expansion (Fourier-type series) and integral transforms.

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements: